openimaj/openimaj/site/src/site/markdown/sponsors.md

 OpenIMAJ is primarily developed and maintained by a team of academic researchers in [Electronics and Computer Science](http://ecs.soton.ac.uk) at the [University of Southampton](http://www.soton.ac.uk).

-OpenIMAJ has a long history, starting well before its public release; Parts of the original codebase come from projects funded by the European Union's [6th Framework Programme](http://cordis.europa.eu/fp6/), the [Engineering and Physical Sciences Research Council](http://www.epsrc.ac.uk), the [Arts and Humanities Research Council](http://www.ahrc.ac.uk), [http://www.ordnancesurvey.co.uk/](Ordnance Survey) and the [BBC](http://www.bbc.co.uk).
+OpenIMAJ has a long history, starting well before its public release; Parts of the original codebase come from projects funded by the European Union's [6th Framework Programme](http://cordis.europa.eu/fp6/), the [Engineering and Physical Sciences Research Council](http://www.epsrc.ac.uk), the [Arts and Humanities Research Council](http://www.ahrc.ac.uk), [Ordnance Survey](http://www.ordnancesurvey.co.uk/) and the [BBC](http://www.bbc.co.uk).
 The following image depicts the history up to the first public releases:

 ![OpenIMAJ History](images/history.png)